Metatab/metatab/README.rst

     $ metapack -a http://public.source.civicknowledge.com/example.com/sources/test_data.zip

 The ``test_data.zip`` file is a test file with many types of tabular datafiles within it.
-The ``metapack -a`` command will download it, open it, find all of the data files int it, and add uRLs to the metatab.
+The ``metapack -a`` command will download it, open it, find all of the data files int it, and add URLs to the metatab.
 If any of the files in the zip file are Excel format, it will also create URLs for each of the tabs.

 ( This file is large and may take awhile.
 If you need a smaller file, try: http://public.source.civicknowledge.com/example.com/sources/renter_cost.csv )